Choochmeque/diesel_turso/README.md

 # diesel-turso

-A [Diesel](https://diesel.rs/) backend and connection implementation for [Turso Database](https://github.com/tursodatabase/turso), an in-process SQL database written in Rust, compatible with SQLite..
+A [Diesel](https://diesel.rs/) backend and connection implementation for [Turso Database](https://github.com/tursodatabase/turso), an in-process SQL database written in Rust, compatible with SQLite.

 > ⚠️ **Early Development**
 > This project is experimental and **not suitable for production use**.